Immigration Lawyer Chicago/ Immigration Litigation/ USCIS Motion to Reconsider or Reopen

 You may be able to file a motion if you have applied for political asylum and were denied.
 You will not be required to file Form I-290B or pay a filing fee.
 If you are the dependent of someone who was denied political asylum, you may file a motion to reopen or reconsider on their behalf.

-The support of a trusted attorney is invaluable when navigating the litigation process.
+The support of a trusted Chicago immigrant visa lawyer is invaluable when navigating the litigation process.
 If you have immigrated to the United States and are preparing to go to court, the specialists at Scott D. Pollock & Associates, P.C. can help you.
 Call 312.444.1940 to speak with a member of our team right away.